GiovanniSalmeri/yellow-perpage/README.md

 The following setting can be configured in file `system/extensions/yellow-system.ini`:

-`PerpageRestriction` = enable per page settings restriction, 0 or 1
+`PerpageRestriction` = enable per-page settings restriction, 0 or 1
 `PerpageSettings` = a comma separated list of settings which may be overridden when restriction in enabled, e.g. `TocHeadingNumber, GalleryStyle`; you can also use wildcards, e.g. `Toc*`

 ## Developer